ibm-blockchain-wsc/ImmersionWorkshop/docs/ibpconsole.md

 ![image](images/ibpconsole/0550_CreateOrderingMSPSidebar1c.png)

 **Step 9.5:** Save the exported JSON file in a location that you can remember.
-This example shows it being saved to a folder named *json* that was created already.
+The sample screenshot below shows it being saved to a folder named *json* that was created already.
 You can use the file save window to create a new folder to match this name if you would like, although it isn't strictly necessary for this lab.

+!!!note
+       You probably won't need this saved file for this lab if you use the same browser window for the duration of the lab, but the saved file may be necessary if, for whatever reason, you do have to use a new browser window or session, so go ahead and save it!

 ![image](images/ibpconsole/0560_CreateOrderingMSPSaveIdentity.png)

-**Step 9.6:** Click the **Create MSP definition** button in the lower right of your screen:
+**Step 9.6:** Click the blue **Create MSP definition** button in the lower right of your screen:

 ![image](images/ibpconsole/0570_CreateOrderingMSP.png)

-**Step 9.7:** You should now see the definition for your new Ordering Service MSP listed on your screen alongside the MSP your created earlier for your peer organization. **Scroll up and click the *Nodes* icon** in the icon palette on your left- it is the topmost icon on this palette, and you will be ready to proceed to the next section:
+**Step 9.7:** You should now see the definition for your new MSP listed on your screen. **Scroll up and click the *Nodes* icon in the icon palette on your left**- it is the topmost icon on this palette, and you will be ready to proceed to the next section:

 ![image](images/ibpconsole/0580_CreateOrderingMSPFinished.png)